-People have a tendency to read and respond to text messages wherever they are and regardless of what they’re doing.
-Cybercriminals prey on this level of distraction to catch people off-guard.
+People tend to read and respond to text messages wherever they are and regardless of what they’re doing.
+Cyber criminals prey on this level of distraction to catch people off-guard.

 1. Fake Link Tactic

-The text message sender pretends to represent a valid organization or company and includes a link that looks very similar to the real URL for the organization or company.
-The sender asks the recipient to click the link and take some kind of action such as updating their personal information, confirming the delivery of a package, or entering a draw for a free prize.
+The text message sender pretends to represent a valid organization or company and includes a link similar to the actual URL for the organization or company.
+The sender asks the recipient to click the link and take action, such as updating their personal information, confirming the delivery of a package, or entering a draw for a free prize.

 2. Convincing Phone Call

 The text message tells the victim to call the sender back.
-Often the text message will appear to come from a government or city organization and uses urgent language to convince the victim that they have to call immediately to protect themselves from serious consequences.
+The text message often appears to come from a government or city organization and uses urgent language to convince the victim to call immediately to protect themselves from severe consequences.
 When the victim calls the number, they speak to a person who sounds legitimate, is very helpful, and reassuring – the victim believes they’re doing the right thing by providing the information the person needs.

 3. Malware Attack